dlang-tour/english/basics/interfaces.md

 ### NVI (non virtual interface) pattern

 The [NVI pattern](https://en.wikipedia.org/wiki/Non-virtual_interface_pattern)
+allows _non virtual_ methods for a common interface.
-prevents the violation of a common execution pattern by allowing _non virtual_ methods for a common interface.
+Thus, this pattern prevents the violation of a common execution pattern.
-D easily enables the NVI pattern by allowing the definition of `final` functions in an `interface` that aren't allowed to be overridden.
-This enforces specific behaviours customized by overriding the other `interface` functions.
+D enables the NVI pattern by
+allowing `final` (i.e. non-overridable) functions in an `interface`.
+This enforces specific behaviours customized by overriding other abstract `interface` functions.

     interface Animal {
         void makeNoise();